donaldbales/node-akeneo-api/README.md

 ## Documentation

-This modufle was written in Typescript, so all my documentation and examples are in Typescript too.
+This module was written in Typescript, so all my documentation and examples are in Typescript too.
 By default, node-akeneo-api uses Bunyan for a logger.

 ### Constants
 These exported constants may be used in an Javascript objects you create.